nikkiwritescode/flask-app-terraform-deployment/readme.md

 avail_zone_2  = "us-east-2b"
 instance_type = "t4g.nano"
 ```

-You will need to supply `git_username` along with `git_token` so you can download the Flask app from the private repository it is stored in.
-You can configure a Personal Access Token for the `git_token` field by following the steps outlined [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) and granting it only the `repo` scope.

-You will also need to supply your public IP in the `my_ip` field.

 ## Deployment
 Once this file has been populated, click Save.
 Go to your terminal and type `terraform init`.
 Once completed, type `terraform apply`.
 Now, you should see a preview of infrastructure to be created.
 If you like what you see, type yes when prompted to confirm.
 Once the deployment completes, you should see an output labeled `elb_public_dns`.
 Use this value in the next step to test your API.